Unauthorised absence from work can have a significant impact on your business, both in financial and operational terms.

 What is classed as unauthorised absence from work?

-Unauthorised absence from work is when an employee fails to turn up for work without providing a valid reason, or without notifying their employer of their absence in accordance with any relevant workplace protocol.
+Unauthorised absence from work is when an employee fails to turn up for work without providing a valid reason, or without notifying their employer of their absence in accordance with the relevant workplace policy – usually the absence policy.

 Being absent without permission, or absent without leave (AWOL), can also cover a scenario where an employee contacts their employer to explain their absence, but provides a reason for which they are not permitted under the terms and conditions of their employment contract to take time off from work, for example, an unplanned holiday or last-minute medical appointment.
 It can even cover absences where you don’t believe the excuse given by the employee.